wamp-proto/wamp-proto/spec/README.md

 	wamp.error.no_such_subscription
 	wamp.error.not_authorized

-*FIXME*
+**Open Issues**

  1. What if we have multiple *Brokers* (a cluster)?
+The call would need to be forwarded.
  2. Should we allow "paging" (`offset|integer` and `limit|integer` arguments)?
  3. Should we allow *Subscribers* to list subscribers for subscription it is not itself subscribed to?
+How would the *Callee* know the subscription ID it wants to look up without subscribing?

 ### Event History